-Natalie Alfaro Gonzales practices in all areas of intellectual property law, including patent litigation, patent prosecution and licensing.
-Ms. Gonzales works on patent litigation matters involving a variety of technologies, including mechanical and electrical devices and computer systems.
-Her litigation experience also includes copyright infringement and Lanham Act actions.
-Ms. Gonzales practices before the U.S. Patent and Trademark Office, preparing and prosecuting patent applications involving an equally wide array of technologies.
-In addition, Ms. Gonzales advises clients on IP-related aspects of corporate transactions and license agreements.
+Natalie Alfaro Gonzales practices in all areas of intellectual property law, including patent and trade secret litigation, patent prosecution, and IP and technology transactions.
+Natalie represents both patent owners and defendants in patent and trade secret litigation matters involving a variety of technologies and industries, including energy, life sciences, automotive, telecommunications, retail, financial services, e-commerce, and software.
+Her litigation experience also includes copyright infringement and Lanham Act actions, as well as contested matters in the U.S. Patent and Trademark Office, including inter partes reviews.
+Natalie practices before the U.S. Patent and Trademark Office, preparing and prosecuting patent applications, and managing patent portfolios involving a wide array of technologies.

-Following graduation from law school, Ms. Gonzales served as a law clerk to the Honorable Leonard E. Davis of the United States District Court for the Eastern District of Texas.
-Ms. Gonzales now serves on the Advisory Board for the Women Lawyers of the Eastern District of Texas.
+Following graduation from law school, Natalie served as a law clerk to the Honorable Leonard E. Davis of the United States District Court for the Eastern District of Texas.